-Development must be high quality, contributing to delivering inclusive growth in mixed, resilient and sustainable communities, to enhancing the environment, and to mitigating and adapting to climate change, assisting in meeting national greenhouse gas emissions targets75.
+Development must be high quality, contributing to delivering inclusive growth in mixed, resilient and sustainable communities, to enhancing the environment, and to mitigating and adapting to climate change, assisting in meeting national greenhouse gas emissions targets76.
 To achieve this, development proposals are required, as appropriate, to:

 - 1. Ensure safe, convenient and sustainable access to on site and local services and facilities including schools, health care, shops, recreation/leisure/community/faith facilities and libraries; - 2.
-Make provision for delivery of new and changing technologies (including broadband, fibre optic networks, telecommunications, construction methods and electric vehicles); - 3.
+Make provision for delivery of new and changing technologies (including broadband, fibre optic networks, telecommunications and electric vehicles); - 3.
 Contribute to multi-functional green infrastructure links, including through landscaping, to make best use of site characteristics and integrate into the surroundings, having regard to relevant green infrastructure strategies and delivery plans; - 4.
 Make efficient use of land with densities dependent on site characteristics, with higher densities and car free housing in the most sustainably accessible locations in Norwich.
-Indicative minimum net densities are 25 dwellings per hectare across the plan area and 40 in Norwich76. - 5.
-Respect, protect and enhance local character and aesthetic quality (including landscape, townscape, and the historic environment), taking account of landscape or historic character assessments, design guides and codes, and maintain strategic gaps and landscape settings, including river valleys, undeveloped approaches and the character and setting of the Broads; - 6.
-Provide safe and suitable access for all users, manage travel demand and promote public transport and active travel within a clearly legible public realm including public art where appropriate, with layouts that encourage walking and cycling, whilst also integrating parking in a manner that does not dominate the streetscape and providing a high standard of amenity through planting and the careful choice of materials; - 7.
+Indicative minimum net densities are 25 dwellings per hectare across the plan area and 40 in Norwich77. - 5.
+Respect, protect and enhance local character (including landscape, townscape, and the historic environment), taking account of landscape or historic character assessments or equivalent documents, and maintain strategic gaps and landscape settings, including river valleys, undeveloped approaches and the character and setting of the Broads; - 6.
+Provide safe and suitable access for all users, manage travel demand and promote public transport and active travel within a clearly legible public realm including public art where appropriate, with layouts that encourage walking and cycling, whilst also integrating parking and providing a high standard of amenity; - 7.
 Create inclusive, resilient and safe communities in which people of all ages have good access to services and local job opportunities, can interact socially, be independent and have the opportunity for healthy and active lifestyles; - 8.
 Be resource efficient, support sustainable waste management, reduce overheating, protect air quality, minimise pollution and take account of ground conditions; - 9.
 Support efficient water management.
 Flood risk should be minimised, including avoiding developing in areas at significant risk of flooding, reducing the causes and impacts of flooding, supporting a catchment approach to water management and using sustainable drainage.
 Development must protect water quality, both surface and groundwater, and be water efficient.
 To achieve the latter: - Housing development will meet the Building Regulations part G (amended 2016) water efficiency higher optional standard; - Non-housing development will meet the BREEAM "Very Good" water efficiency standard, or any equivalent successor;